Information compiled from:

 Nov., 18, 1960 - June 17, 1966

-Father Francis Hughes was born in Youngstown.
+Father Francis Hughes was born March 15, 1918, in Youngstown.
 He was ordained May 26, 1945, attended St. Mary Seminary in Cleveland and began his ministry at Our Lady of Mt.
 Carmel in Ashtabula in 1945 where he served as Associate Pastor for 10 years and then continued also as an Associate for four years at St. Joseph's Church in Massillon.
 His first Pastorate was at St. Ambrose Church in Garrettsville.

 When Father Hughes came to Mantua, St. Joseph's parish was facing a financial crunch.
 At the same time, there were plans to establish a parish school.
 He addressed these challenges with vigor in his unobtrusive way combining a mix of boundless energy, humility, and a spirit of cooperation.
 Father Hughes with zeal and selflessness continued the plans of his predecessor and brought about the building of the first portion of a million and half dollar dream of a parish complex on the new property - a church, school and auditorium, our present building.
 The first Mass in the new church was First Communion.
-Previously in September, 1962, he opened St. Joseph's first "school" in the basement of the old church (grade 1) and the facilities across the street loaned by the Hilltop Christian Church (grades 2-4).
+Previously in September, 1962, he opened St. Joseph's first "school" in the basement of the old church (grade 1) and the facilities across the street loaned by the Hilltop Christian Church (grades 2 through 4).

 He enlisted services of the Dominican Sisters of Akron, whose pioneer spirit and dedication made St. Joseph the recognized school that it is today.
 Under his supervision the men of the parish renovated an old building on the corner of the new property to serve as a convent for the Sisters (this building still exists today as a private residence on the corner of St. Rt.
 44 and entrance to Crestwood High School).